patching...

 Richard Dwyer knew that his time in Dormont would be short-lived when he accepted the offer to become interim administrative police chief in June.

 Dwyer had been told the assignment would probably last three to six months.
-He was chosen because of his experience in law enforcement management.
+He was chosen because of his in law enforcement management.

 Dwyer said his job hasn't been an easy one as he and Mayor Tom Lloyd have not worked together on issues and he was constantly under fire by some residents, both of which made the job difficult and placed police in the situation of deciding whether to listen to him or the mayor.
 He said one officer told him: "You're not going to be there, and he is."